VSSSE/VSS-DOC/SRS.md

 The target android device for the andorid app must fit the following requirements:
 - Android Version >= 5.1.1 (API: 22)
 -->
-#### 3.1.1 Enter a movie title
+#### 3.1.1 Search form for soundtracks by movie name

 The user can enter a movie title into a text field.
-The user can press the "Search" button and get the soundtrack used in the movie.
+The user can press the "Search" button and will get forwarded to the lookup page for soundtracks.

+#### 3.1.2 Look up soundtracks for a given movie name
+After pressing the "Search" button, the user  get a list of soundtracks used in the given movie.

-#### 3.1.2 Choose a title
+#### 3.1.3 Choose a soundtrack from a list

-The user can choose one song from the listed soundtrack and select it by clicking/tapping it.
+The user can choose one song from the listed soundtracks and select it by clicking/tapping it.
+The user will get forwarded to the lookup page for similar songs.

-#### 3.1.3 Look up similar songs
+#### 3.1.4 Look up similar songs to a chosen song

-After chosing a title, the user gets a list of recommendations based on the song chosen.
+After choosing a title, the user gets a list of recommendations based on the song chosen.

-#### 3.1.4 Enter a song title
+#### 3.1.5 Search form for movies by song title

-The user can enter a song title and confirm their input by pressing the appropriate button.
+The user can enter a song title into a text field and confirm their input by pressing the appropriate button.
+Then the user will get forwarded to the lookup page for movies.

-#### 3.1.5 Search for movie soundtracks using the song
+#### 3.1.6 Look up movies for a given song title

+After pressing the appropriate button, the user receives a list of movies corresponding to the song title.

+#### 3.1.7 Choose a movie from a list

-The user receives a list of corresponding movies and can select one of them by clicking/tapping it.
+The user can choose one movie from the listed movies and select it by clicking/tapping it.
+The user will get forwarded to the lookup page for soundtracks.

 ### 3.2 Usability